 Grounds and Gardens

-From the Courtyard large wooden double doors open out to a gravel picnic area with picnic tables.
+From the Courtyard large wooden double doors open out to a gravel and brick patio area.

 All footpaths within the grounds are slightly uneven, approximately 3 metres wide and can be steeply sloped in places.